The 50 Best Foods for Your Heart

 Add these heart-healthy foods to your everyday diet and your ticker will thank you—for decades to come.

-Almonds are a great source of heart-healthy monounsaturated fats, Kristian Morey, RD, a Clinical Dietitian at Mercy Medical Center in Baltimore.
+Almonds are a great source of heart-healthy monounsaturated fats, according to Kristian Morey, RD, a Clinical Dietitian at Mercy Medical Center in Baltimore.
 “They are also high in fibre, which helps lower blood pressure and cholesterol,” she says.
 High cholesterol and high blood pressure are major risks for heart disease.
 Almonds are also magnesium-rich, and magnesium helps protect the heart, according to a review article published in Nutrients.
-Grab a handful when you need a pick-me-up after a hard work-out.
+Grab a handful when you need a pick-me-up after a hard workout.

 Asparagus boasts high amounts of vitamin K, which may play a role in regulating calcium in the body to promote bone and cardiovascular health, Morey says.
 “Sauté it with sugar snap peas and toss with whole wheat pasta, olive oil, lemon juice, and a bit of freshly grated Parmesan cheese and pepper for a meatless meal fit for a (very healthy) king or queen.

 These versatile legumes contain more protein than any other plant food—just one cup provides a quarter of what we need each day, Morey says.
 They also provide heart-healthy and stress-busting B vitamins, iron, and all-important calcium.
-Plus, they are considered “nature’s scrub brush” because one serving’s 15 grams of fibre goes through the intestines and sops cholesterol and takes it away.
+Plus, they are considered “nature’s scrub brush” because one serving’s 15 grams of fibre goes through the intestines, sops up cholesterol and takes it away.
 Use beans in soups and stews or create a vegetarian chili with kidney beans, tomatoes, carrots, celery, and a little bit of hot pepper.
 Puree a rinsed and drained can of white beans with two tablespoons of olive oil, a small clove of garlic, and salt and pepper for a Mediterranean-style veggie dip.

 Almost all fruit is good for you—cherries, strawberries, mangos, peaches—yum!
 But these blue-hued beauties work overtime to provide you with antioxidants and vitamin C, both potent stress busters, Morey explains.
 They’re low in calories and sugar, so you can snack on them to your heart’s content without an ounce of guilt (or fat).
 Blueberries are also a good source of fibre, which can help relieve the cramps and constipation that can occur when you’re stressed out.
 Pile ’em on cereal, eat them fresh from the basket, or blend them with some plain yogurt, a banana, and some ice for a fabulous smoothie.

-Broccoli is packed with vitamins K and C, which is an antioxidant powerhouse, Morey says.
+Broccoli is packed with vitamins K and C, and is an antioxidant powerhouse, Morey says.
 Antioxidants sop up damaging free radicals that increase the risk for heart disease and other conditions.
 Steam broccoli in the microwave (rinse and chop it, place it in a glass or other nonreactive bowl, and cover it with a damp paper towel, not plastic wrap) for a few minutes for optimal nutrition.
 Add a squeeze of lemon juice, a drizzle of extra-virgin olive oil, and, if you dare, a sprinkle of red pepper flakes for punch, and you’ve got yourself a sublime yet simple side dish.

 Dark chocolate (at least 75 per cent cocoa; 85 per cent is best) can be heart-healthy, Morey says.
 Dark chocolate is rich in healthful flavonoids, particularly flavonols which can help lower risk of heart disease, according to the American Heart Association (AHA).
 What’s more, chocolate or cocoa may lower risk of insulin resistance and high blood pressure in adults, the AHA states.